 Can you teach spelling and cursive at the very same time?

-Linda Higginbotham is a real mom with two real kids who use All About Spelling.
-Cursive writing was a skill that Linda’s kids desperately needed to improve, but Linda was struggling to fit another subject into their school day.
+Lori* is a real mom with two real kids who use All About Spelling.
+Cursive writing was a skill that Lori’s kids desperately needed to improve, but she was struggling to fit another subject into their school day.

-So Linda did what any enterprising mom would do: she figured out a way for spelling lessons to serve double duty.
+So Lori did what any enterprising mom would do: she figured out a way for spelling lessons to serve double duty.

-When she decided to “piggyback” cursive into their AAS lessons, Linda discovered a double benefit.
+When she decided to “piggyback” cursive into their AAS lessons, Lori discovered a double benefit.
 Not only did her children’s cursive writing improve, but they also got in some extra spelling practice!
-And Linda was able to check two subjects off her to-do list—with just five extra minutes of work each day.
+And she was able to check two subjects off her to-do list—with just five extra minutes of work each day.
 Now that’s good planning!